GigaTasoulis/Web_Progamming/README.md

 This app was created by Giannakakis Anastasios and Katis Ioannis.

-That's a basic README.md file for a restaurant app on GitHub.
+That's a basic README.md file for a restaurant app.
 Of course, you can customize it to fit your needs and add more information as necessary.